hantsy/maven-archetype-jakartaee9/README.md

 * Apache Maven 3.6

 ## Build

-Follow the stpes to build this project.
+Follow the steps to build this project firstly.

 Checkout the source codes.